mickael-h/nextjs15-demo/README.md

 1. Fork the repo and create your branch.
 2. Make your changes (with tests!).
-3. Ensure all tests and lint checks pass.
+3. Ensure all tests, lint, and type checks pass.
 4. Submit a pull request.

 ---